mahender-didwania/TestAutomationDemo/README.md

 ## Software and platform needed

+### General

+* The OS platform for development was Linux (Debian style) running as WSL
+* Docker and its dependencies (OS packaged version)
+* IDE used - VSCode/IntelliJ IDEA
+  * In general, check for paths and variable values in various build related files and shell scripts to adapt them to your own environment

 ### For Javascript/typescript tests
 * `npm`, `node`, `cypress` and various modules and plugins for Cypress and `cucumber-js`/`rest-assured-ts` tests